Do you have a healthy relationship with food?

 We require food for life.
 A struggle with food is a struggle with life.

 Given we need to eat several times per day, every day for our entire life, wouldn’t you prefer eating food to be a pleasurable experience that you look forward to each day?
 When you make eating food about weight loss, calories or nutrients, eating can become isolating, dull, joyless and anxiety provoking.
 This can happen even when the food is food you typically enjoy.
-Wouldn’t you prefer eating food to leave you feeling energised and satisfied?
+Wouldn’t you prefer your eating experience to leave you feeling energised and satisfied?
 You can achieve this with Intuitive Eating – see link below for more detailed information.

 The pleasure we receive from food is one of the reasons humans have been such a successful species, if eating wan’t pleasurable we probably wouldn’t have gone to such efforts to seek out food and the human race would not have prospered as it has.
 Denying pleasure from food and eating is denying one of our most basic human needs.